beniamin20/vapor-radio/README.md

         used to recompile vapor project ( ex: when you add a new package
      - vapor xcode
         used to generate .xcproj file

+Configure your **mysql.json** file with correct ip, credentials and database name.